CircuitVerse/Blog/content/posts/vaibhavupreti-gsoc-phase1.md

 nature of this task and the need for data migration and validation, my mentor advised me to work on certain smaller tasks alongside it.

-At the end of community bonding period I was invited to join the CircuitVerse organization on Github.
+At the end of community bonding period I was invited to join the CircuitVerse organization on GitHub.

 For the best part regarding the bonding period go [here](https://vaibhavupreti.github.io/hugo-blog/blog/community-bonding-period-gsoc/#the-best-part-).